Skip to main content

 Antibiotics

-The ENT microbiota Antibiotic-associated diarrhea Asthma Food allergies
+The ENT microbiota Antibiotic-associated diarrhea Asthma and microbiota Food allergies

 We know that infants exposed to antibiotics are more likely to develop asthma at a later stage in life but science still struggles to explain the mechanisms behind this correlation.
 One clue seems to be right under our nose, or rather inside it!
 The nasal microbiota appears to play a central role.